jpegzilla/bdo-alchemy-profits/readme.md

 -   [x] account for market tax
 -   [x] warn about low daily volume for ingredients and consumables
 -   [ ] add a `--silent` or `--minimal` option to just show bare output
+-   [ ] improve incapsula logic
+-   [ ] implement real network retry logic
+-   [ ] implement http/2
 -   [x] **critical:** figure out how to get recipe information without scraping bdocodex. this would speed up the script by a huge amount.
 -   [x] make it work
 -   [ ] make the code prettier
 -   [ ] make it fast
 -   [ ] detect optimal matgroup item to use (i.e. purified water is easier to obtain than distilled water, but they're in the same matgroup)
--   [x] make executable that ships with external chromium (for puppeteer)
--   [ ] add support for non na / eu regions
+-   [x] add support for non na / eu regions / languages
--   [ ] allow user specification of region
+-   [x] allow user specification of region
 -   [ ] allow the script to just start over from the options select when finished, so users can select another category without restarting the whole thing
 -   [ ] allow users to specify if they wish to show unprofitable recipes / recipes with out-of-stock ingredients
 -   [ ] allow users to specify their own request verification token